ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - RSS News.rst

             }
         }

 We use the ``onLinkActivated`` signal handler to open the URL in an external browser when users select the link.

-.. rubric:: Providing Feedback to Users
-   :name: providing-feedback-to-users

 In CategoryDelegate.qml, we use the ``BusyIndicator`` custom type to indicate activity while the XML data is being loaded:

 .. code:: qml